3akrot/employeemangmentapp/README.md

 - ability to identify inactive and present employee and update salary to employees
 ## Technologies Used
 - javafx
-- sdbc driver to connect to database
+- jdbc driver to connect to database
 - mysql for database